 The Mesivta High School of Greater Philadelphia views the understanding and use of technology to be an extremely important part of education today.
 As such, we have equipped the school with technology and we are pleased to present our students with laptop computers for their use in school.
-These computers will remain on campus, though they may be taken home in the case of virtual learning with prior permission from the Rosh Mesivta or Principal of Secular Studies.
+These computers will remain on campus, though they may be taken home in the case of virtual learning with prior permission from the Rosh Mesivta or Principal of General Studies.

-Students are permitted to use their laptops during the General-Studies portion of the day when teachers specifically allow this.
-By rare, special permission of rebbeim, a student may be instructed to use his computer in the morning, as well.
+Students are permitted to use their laptops during the General-Studies portion of the day only as teachers allow.
+By special permission of rebbeim, a student may be allowed laptop use in the morning, as well.
 However, students are to view these devices as educational material, like a textbook.
 Students using their laptops for off-topic behavior or where students do not exhibit classroom decorum can have their laptop privileges revoked.